 - Gorging on too much feed after a period of feed withdrawal.

 - Ingesting a foreign object creating a blockage.

 Impacted Crop vs Sour Crop

-Impacted crop and sour crop are two conditions that both inhibit how a chicken’s crop functions.
-Being able to distinguish between the two is important when it comes to diagnosing a crop problem in one of your chickens.
-Both crop problems result from the crop not emptying properly.
+Impacted crop and sour crop are two conditions that inhibit how a chicken’s crop functions.
+Being able to distinguish between the two is important when it comes to diagnosing a crop problem.
+Both result from the crop not emptying properly.